This post is sponsored by NuggMD, where you can get a New York medical marijuana card online by speaking to a NY marijuana doctor today!

 - How much medical marijuana can I purchase at one time?

-You will need to complete an application for a New York Medical Marijuana Card through the Health Department’s online system NY.gov.
-You will also have to pay a $50 application fee and submit proof of identity and residency, in additional to your written certification from a registered doctor.
+You will need to complete an application for a New York Medical Marijuana Card through the Department’s online system NY.gov.
+You will also have to pay a $50 application fee and submit proof of identity and residency in addition to your written certification from a registered doctor.

 - When will my card arrive?

-Once your application has been successfully submitted and approved (watch for any follow-ups via email or regular mail regarding missing documents or clarification), you will receive your card within three business days.
+Once your application has been successfully submitted and approved (watch for any follow-ups in email or regular mail for missing documents or clarification), you will receive your card within three business days.

 - Where can I purchase my medical marijuana?

-You can buy your medical marijuana through any of the dispensaries owned and operated by the five registered organizations in New York: Bloomfield Industries, Inc., Columbia Care NY LLC, Etain LLC, PharmaCannis LLC, and Vireo Health of New York LLC.
+You can buy your medical marijuana through any of the dispensaries owned and operated by the five Registered Organizations in New York who are: Bloomfield Industries, Inc., Columbia Care NY LLC, Etain LLC, PharmaCannis LLC, and Vireo Health of New York LLC.